• Skip to secondary menu

 But each time I moved things from Point A to Point B, I couldn’t help but wonder why I had so much stuff in the first place.
 Why was my closet filled with shirts I didn’t wear or dresses that never saw the light of day?
 Why was my kitchen counter filled with gadgets I never used?

 After my children were born, I began to feel overwhelmed by all of the baby stuff that came with them.
 I bought bright, colorful shelves to hold my children’s toys and large, square boxes to store the oversized mounds.
-Yet, every new storage system seemed to fail.
+Yet, every new storage system failed.
 The piles still multiplied.
 The puzzle pieces got lost.
 The bin meant for one set of blocks ended up full of fake, plastic food instead.

 As they grew, so did their toys, and these larger playthings were too large to stack neatly.
 The low hanging shelves were easy for my older child to use but contained toys too dangerous for my little one to reach.
 So I arranged and rearranged over and over again.
 I convinced myself that the perfect system would solve all of my problems.
-Of course, it never did.
+But, of course, it never did.

 I’ve written a lot about mindful spending and thinking carefully before buying something.
 But over the years, I don’t think I’ve ever detailed the process I went through to convince myself to stop buying stuff!

-stop buying stuff. man holding up a stop sign
+How to Stop Buying Unnecessary Things stop buying stuff. man holding up a stop sign

 Sort Your Stuff Into Piles